 Social wasps use their nests for just one season.
 The colonies can contain as many as 30,000 individuals.
 These insects can be beneficial because they feed their young a variety of insects that we consider pests.
 They become a nuisance when they build nests in or near structures frequented by humans.

-Determining where the nesting area is located is critical, but it is recommended to contact a pest control company to treat and remove the nest, as these nests can be large, and their inhabitants, volatile.
+Determining where the nesting area is located is critical, but it is recommended to contact a pest control company for wasp and hornet control, as these nests can be large, and their inhabitants, volatile.